Braintrust (BTRST) Price Reaches $0.82 on Top Exchanges

 About Braintrust

 Braintrust’s launch date was May 22nd, 2018.
 Braintrust’s total supply is 250,000,000 tokens and its circulating supply is 80,181,852 tokens.
+The Reddit community for Braintrust is https://reddit.com/r/braintrust and the currency’s Github account can be viewed here.
+Braintrust’s official website is www.braintrust.com.
 Braintrust’s official Twitter account is @usebraintrust and its Facebook page is accessible here.
-The official website for Braintrust is www.braintrust.com.
-The Reddit community for Braintrust is https://reddit.com/r/braintrust and the currency’s Github account can be viewed here.

 Braintrust Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Braintrust directly using US dollars.
-Investors seeking to trade Braintrust should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Braintrust using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Braintrust directly using US dollars.
+Investors seeking to acquire Braintrust should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Braintrust using one of the exchanges listed above.

 Receive News & Updates for Braintrust Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Braintrust and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.